qilahnzahir/SmartPerimeterFenceMonitoring/README.md

 ## SDG 11 Contribution
 This project supports SDG 11 Smart City by improving urban safety, reducing reliance on manual security monitoring, and promoting efficient use of energy and human resources through automation and edge intelligence.

-This project is developed for academic purposes for CPC357 IoT and Smart Application.
+This project is developed for academic purposes for CPC357 IoT Architecture and Smart Application.